mashraf94/Behavioral-Cloning-Project3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

 My first step was to use a convolution neural network model similar to the NVIDIA's architecture which is relatively small and showed an extremely high performance.
 At the start of my project, other architectures were experimented also, for example: the convolutional network with Inception modules of GoogLeNet Architecture was imported for feature extraction and 3 Dense layers were added on top, but was very slow and gave similar results to the NVIDIA architecture.
-Hence, the NVIDIA architecture was chosen and further enhanced, since it wasn't as complicated as GoogLeNet or VGG, and it was way easier to train and avoid overfitting using such a simple architecture; Resembled in the figure below.
+Hence, the NVIDIA architecture was chosen and further enhanced, since it wasn't as complicated as GoogLeNet or VGG, and it was way easier to train and prevented overfitting using such a simple architecture; Resembled in the figure below.

 ![alt_text][NVIDIA_arch]

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set with 1:4 ratio.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set with 4:1 ratio.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 Overfitting was one of the main issues throughout this project:
     To combat the overfitting, I experimented with several techniques:
 1. Reducing the density of the data from Track 1, through using data from the second track, to avoid overfitting on the first track and avoiding the model to only memorize driving around the first track.
+2. Regularizing the data's probability density:
+    1. Plotted the raw data's histogram:

+    ![alt_text][import_data]

+    2. Reduced the amount of data overshooting the scaled average by a range of experimented factors (1 --> 3), and choosing a factor of 1.5 as an optimum; Scaled Average = 1560 image/bin

+    ![alt_text][filter_data]

+    3. Included images captured by the left and right cameras and adjusted the steering angle by a correction factor of 0.2.
+Plus, I flipped the each of the three images and applied a negative sign to the steering angles.

+    ![alt_text][final_data]

-2. Regularizing the data, by plotting its histogram and reducing the amount of data overshooting the average by a range of experimented factors (1 --> 3), and choosing a factor of 2.5 as an optimum.
-Although, the highest concentration of data was at the 0 steering angle, however, I think that the distribution resembled in this histogram, is a clean bell shape curve, representation of the steering angles propabilities.
+    * Although, the highest concentration of data was at the 0 steering angle, however, I think that the distribution resembled in this histogram, is a clean bell shape curve, representation of the steering angles propabilities with zero mean and standard deviation 0.4.

 3. Augmenting the Data:
     1. Through flipping each image and applying a negative sign to its angle.
     2. Using the left and right cameras, and using a correction of 0.2 on the captured images' angles.